TanYa-Go/Babushka-Bakes/TESTING.md

 ![Shop Page](media/ress-shop.PNG)
 ![BlogPage](media/ress-blog.PNG)

+### **Browsers**
+I have tested the app in the following browsers:

+* Chrome
+* Opera
+* Mozilla Firefox
+* Microsoft Edge
+* Safari was tested on mobile phones only and works as intended

+The website displays properly in all tested browsers, the images are not distorted and all sections and text are clearly visible.

 ### **Conclusion**
-Test result is satisfactory, everything is functioning as intended.
+Test passed, everything is functioning as intended.

 <br>
 <br>